cpruvost/oci-backup-monitor/README.md

 * D - You need to know how to use [SODA with Autonomous DB](https://apexapps.oracle.com/pls/apex/f?p=133:180:12822046735455::::wid:831)
 * E - Look at 3 samples on [Oracle Github Functions Samples](https://github.com/oracle-samples/oracle-functions-samples/tree/master/samples) : oci-event-display-python, oci-sent-email-python, oci-load-file-into-adw-python, and oci-vault-get-secret-python

-As you see you need to have some experiences before using this Project because I do not explain the basics with functions.
+As you see you need to have some experience before using this Project because I do not explain the basics with functions.
 And mainly be carefull concerning the policies that allow Functions to access to Object Storage and Vault Secrets.

 Ex : The Dynamic Group
 ![function dyn group](./images/3-functions_dynamic_group.png)